bredikhin/your-own-rfid-gateway-written-in-nodejs/README.md

 As we saw on the software architecture diagram, `Listener` module object is a transform stream, which means it is writable and readable (and can be piped from and to).
-Since the current version of Node.js streams (as of v0.10, so called "streams2") operates on Strings and Buffers by default, we need to put our `Listener` stream in the object mode if we want it to emit generic JavaScript values.
+Since the current version of Node.js streams (as of v0.10, so called "streams2") operates on strings and buffers by default, we need to put our `Listener` stream in the object mode if we want it to emit generic JavaScript values.
 So, we have to call its parent constructor like this: